Theory

 We do need a measure to evaluate the quality of the predictions.
 A common choice is the Root Mean Squared Error (RMSE) which is defined as the square root of the squared difference between the actual value of the outcome and the predictions for the outcome.

 We will use the RMSE to evaluate the predictions out-of-sample.
-The RMSE is similar to the first equation where we choose the \(\beta\)s to minimise the squared difference between the outcome and the fitted data in the in-sample data.
+The RMSE is similar to the first equation where we choose the

 References